Probabilistic pure state conversion on the majorization lattice: Conclusion

 \section{Conclusion}

 The lattice structure of majorization uncovers two essential states in the context of entanglement transformations between incomparable bipartite pure states $\ket{\psi}$ and $\ket{\phi}$, namely the optimal common resource state (\textit{i.e.}, the \textit{meet} $\ket{\psi\land \phi}$ of the two states) and the optimal common product state (\textit{i.e.}, the \textit{join} $\ket{\psi\lor \phi}$ of the two states).
 We have shown that both states naturally appear when considering (single-copy) probabilistic LOCC transformations from $\ket{\psi}$ to $\ket{\phi}$.
 We have indeed defined two antipodal protocols, namely the greedy protocol, passing through $\ket{\psi\lor \phi}$, and the thrifty protocol, passing through $\ket{\psi\land \phi}$.
 Both protocols can be proven to be optimal (their success probability is maximum).
 However, while the greedy protocol is very similar to Vidal's protocol \cite{Vidal_EntanglementOfPureStatesForASingleCopy_1999}, the thrifty protocol is superior in that the entanglement resource is better preserved on average (in case of failure, its residual state is majorized by -- hence, is more entangled than -- the residual state of the greedy protocol).
 Note that in case $\ket{\psi}$ and $\ket{\phi}$ are comparable, both the greedy and thrifty protocols reduce to Vidal's protocol, which reflects that the incomparability between the states is an essential ingredient here.
 Finally, we have shown that the greedy and thrifty protocols can be generalized to scenarios involving an arbitrary number of initial or final states.
+This underlines the operational relevance of the majorization lattice in the scope of quantum entanglement theory.

+Overall, the current work sheds a new light on the resource theory of entanglement.
+Such a theory has proven to be essential in numerous areas within quantum information sciences.
+For example, the rapidly developing field of quantum networks \cite{Perseguers_QuantumRandomNetworks_2010, Malik_ConcurrencePercolation_2022} relies on the ability to convert and manipulate entanglement at the local scale so to establish useful entanglement between distant nodes.
+Another notable example is quantum thermodynamics \cite{HorodeckiOppenheim_FundamentalLimitations_2013, Brandao_TheSecondLaws_2015, Singh_PartialOrder_2021}, where the resource-theoretical approach is well suited to describe the allowed state transformations (here, thermo-majorization is the condition that reflects the existence of thermal operations) and where the notion of majorization lattice has already proven its relevance \cite{Korzekwa_StructureOfTheThermodynamicArrow_2017, deOliveiraJuniorEtAl_GeometricStructure_2022}.
+Thus, plugging the resource theory of entanglement into a majorization lattice, as we have sketched here, can be expected to be a very promising research avenue.
+We may conceive cryptographic or thermodynamic scenarios where the convertibility (or non-convertibility) from or towards the meet or join state is crucial.